A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Solution Methods

 We use compatibility $u_{i,j}$ to compute the attention weights, $a_{i,j} \in [0, 1]$ using softmax:

 Then a message received by node $n$ is a convex combination of messages received from all nodes:

-Instead of using a single head, we use a multi-head attention with head size $M$, which allows passing different messages from other nodes.
+Instead of using a single head, we use a multi-head attention layer with head size $M$, which allows passing different messages from other nodes.
 Then after computing messages from each head using \eqref{msg}, we can combine all massages coming to node $n$ as follows:

-The output of the MHA sublayer along with skip connection is passed through Batch Normalization:
+The output of the MHA sublayer, along with the skip connection, is passed through Batch Normalization:

-The output of Batch Normalization then passed through a fully connected feed-forward (FF) network with ReLU activation function.
-We again apply skip connection and batch normalization to the output of FF.
+The output of Batch Normalization is then passed through a fully connected feed-forward (FF) network with the ReLU activation function.
+We again apply the skip connection and batch normalization to the output of FF.

 where

 \paragraph{Decoder} Given the encoder outputs as embeddings of each node in the graph, we denote by $\bar{\vec{h}}$ the graph encoding computed as the mean of the embeddings of all the nodes in a graph.
 Then to select an action for a decision taker (either the drone or truck), we pass to the LSTM the embedding of the last node selected by the decision taker denoted as $\vec{h}^{L}_{i}$ where $i$ represents the current location: